eskatos/qipki/README.md

 * Added @UnitOfWorkRetry concern on CAContext.updateCa
 * Added a configurable Random service
 * Added symetric ciphering capabilities to o.q.crypto
-* Added a JceDetector and a unit test that enforce that the JCE are installed
+* Added a JceDetector and a unit test that enforce that the JCE unlimited policies are installed
 * Added code documentation
 * Upstream update: Qi4j 1.3
 * Minor impact upstream update : restlet from 2.0-M? to stable 2.0.7